exasol/spark-connector/docs/concept.md

 ```

 with above Spark code, even though user specified to read a Exasol table, the
-connector should send the correct query to Exasol with selects and filters:
+connector should send the correct query to Exasol with selects and filters.

+For example a query sent to Exasol can be something:

 ```sql
 SELECT country_name